 - Lord Vetinari believes that "a glass of boiled water and half a slice of dry bread was an elegant sufficiency."
 He's the ruler of the city but is famously Married to the Job and has few creature comforts.

 - A throwaway farmer in one book notes that his porridge has too much cream and brown sugar for his liking.

-- The Ciaphas Cain novels suggest this is a common trait of Techpriests.
+- Warhammer 40,000 Expanded Universe: The Ciaphas Cain novels suggest that the Cyborg Techpriests prefer vat-grown nutrient goop.
 In "The Greater Good", a techpriest can't figure out why Cain would prefer a steak:

 Techpriest: Soylens viridiens is far more convenient, and provides everything necessary for continuing good health.

 - Babylon 5: Inverted with the Minbari, who prefer spicy foods due to the cool climate of their homeworld.